Peter B. Kyne

 Peter Bernhard Kyne (October 12, 1880 – November 25, 1957) was an American novelist who published between 1904 and 1940.
 He was born and died in San Francisco, California.
 Many of his works were adapted into screenplays starting during the silent film era, particularly his first novel, The Three Godfathers, which was published in 1913 and proved to be a huge success.
 More than 100 films were adapted from his works between 1914 and 1952, many of the earliest without consent or compensation.
 Kyne created the character of Cappy Ricks in a series of novels.

 Early years

-The son of cattle rancher John Kyne and Mary Cresham, young Kyne worked on his father's ranch then attended a business college where he decided to become a writer.
+Kyne was born October 12, 1880, to cattle rancher John Kyne and Mary Cresham.
+Cresham was from Headford, County Galway in Ireland.
+Young Kyne worked on his father's ranch in San Francisco, then attended a business college where he decided to become a writer.

-The Uncle of WWII Veteran, Joseph R. Kyne.
-Great Uncle to Dennis Joseph Kyne.

-Great grand Uncle to the last living Kyne, decorated Desert Storm Veteran, award-winning author, musician, Dennis Joseph Kyne, Jr.
+He was the Uncle of World War II veteran Joseph R. Kyne, great Uncle to Dennis Joseph Kyne and to the last living Kyne, decorated Desert Storm veteran, award-winning author and musician, Dennis Joseph Kyne, Jr. His cousin, Kathleen Curran, has been credited as the first female harbour master in Ireland.